Do I have a slip-and-fall case?

 - Public property

-In addition to the duties owed by businesses to visiting customers or guests, private individuals also owe a duty to protect visitors to their property from dangerous conditions that could injure them.
-For example, leaving a broken handrail in its state of disrepair could cause a homeowner to be liable if a guest falls as a result of it.
+In addition to the duties owed by our local Myrtle Beach businesses and property managers to visiting customers, guests, and even delivery drivers, private individuals also owe a duty to protect visitors to their property from dangerous conditions that could injure them.
+For example, leaving a broken handrail at a vacation condo in its state of disrepair could cause a homeowner to be liable if a guest falls as a result of it.

-What can you do when you are injured in a fall?
+What can you do when you are injured in a fall in Myrtle Beach?

 If you slip and fall as a result of the negligence of another person or entity, you have the right to file a legal claim to seek the recovery of compensation to pay for your economic and noneconomic losses.
 Falls can cause serious injuries and death and can be especially risky for children and older adults.

 According to the Centers for Disease Control and Prevention, 20% of falls result in a serious injury such as a fracture or a traumatic brain injury.
 Three million elderly adults are treated in the hospital for fall injuries every year.
-Between 2007 and 2016, the CDC reports that deaths from falling among adults ages 65 and older increased by 30%.
+Over the last decade, the CDC reports that deaths from falling among adults ages 65 and older increased by 41%.
 When older adults slip and fall, they may heal slower because of mobility problems.